PostgREST/postgrest/docs/references/api/tables_views.rst

   HTTP/1.1 201 Created

-No response body will be returned by default but you can use :ref:`prefer_return` to get the affected resource.
+No response body will be returned by default but you can use :ref:`prefer_return` to get the affected resource and :ref:`resource_embedding` to add related resources.

 x-www-form-urlencoded
 ---------------------